melkemaryam/extended_recognition/README.md

 The folder `gtsrb` consists of three folders and three label documents that form the entire dataset.
 This dataset can be extended for applications outside of Germany.

-The folder `log` entails all logs collected through the different training stages of the neural network.
-They can be used to analyse the performance in TensorBoard.
+The folder `log` entails all logs collected through the different training and testing stages of the neural network.
+They can be used to analyse and evaluate the performance in TensorBoard.

 The `output` folder consists of the saved models.
 As there are four different models (one without optimisation, and three with optimisation) it is necessary to separate them.
 With the final accuracy of over 98%, the hyperband model can be implemented immediately.